SQL Databases with SQLModel

 [Code Example]

-CRUD Operations Implementation
+CRUD Operations with Multiple Models

 [Code Example]